pminina01/readthedocs/Database-target.md

 * **dbPassword** - Database password.
 If the ConnectionString is not provided this value will be used to construct the "Password=" part of the connection string.
 [Layout](Data types)

 * **dbHost** - Database host name.
 If the ConnectionString is not provided this value will be used to construct the "Server=" part of the connection string.
 [Layout](Data types)

+* **useTransactions** - This option was removed in NLog 4.0 because the logging code always runs outside of transaction.
+This ensures that the log gets written to the database if you rollback the main transaction because of an error and want to log the error.

 ### SQL Statement
 * **commandType** - Type of the command.
 Required.
 Default: `text`